dy/hyperf/README.md

 ### JSX

-To use _hyperf_ as JSX, just provide directive for your builder (webpack or esbuild):
+To use enable JSX just provide a directive for your builder (webpack or esbuild):

 ```jsx
 import h from 'hyperf' /* jsx h */